emarsden/pgmacs/doc/src/about.md

 databases.
 PGmacs also uses some PostgreSQL-specific functions to display information such as the on-disk size of tables, and these functions are not always implemented.
 What we have tested so far:

+- [Neon](https://neon.tech/) “serverless PostgreSQL” works perfectly.

-- ParadeDB v0.7.3 sees to work fine in limited testing (it's more a PostgreSQL extension than a fully separate product).
+- [ParadeDB](https://www.paradedb.com/) v0.9.1 seems to work fine in limited testing (it’s really a PostgreSQL extension rather than a fully separate product).

+- The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).

+- [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`, for functions such as `pg_notify`.

-- YugabyteDB v2.21 works to a limited extent: we are not able to run the SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.
+- [YugabyteDB](https://yugabyte.com/) v2.23 works to a limited extent: we are not able to run the SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.

-- CrateDB v5.7 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
+- [CrateDB](https://crate.io/) v5.8.3 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.

+- [CockroachDB](https://github.com/cockroachdb/cockroach) version 24.2 does not work with PGmacs:
+  our query for `pg-table-owner` triggers an internal error, there is no implementation of the function `pg_size_pretty`, and the database fails on basic SQL such as the boolean vector syntax `b'1001000'`.

+- [QuestDB](https://questdb.io/): tested against version 6.5.4.
+This has very limited PostgreSQL support, and does not support the `integer` type for example.

+- [Google Spanner](https://cloud.google.com/spanner), or at least the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol, do not work with PGmacs.
+Spanner has only limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
+It does not implement some functions we use to query the current user and database status, such as `current_user`, `pg_backend_pid`, `pg_is_in_recovery`.

+- [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) version 23-4 has very limited
+  PostgreSQL compatibility and does not work with PGmacs.
+The system tables that we query to obtain the list of tables in the current database are not implemented.

-- ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the `pg_type` metadata.
+- ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the `pg_type` metadata and no support for basic PostgreSQL-flavoured SQL commands such as `SET`.

 ## License